-Analysing the benefits of seaweed for SMEsApril 25th, 2013 in Health /
+Analysing the benefits of seaweed for SMEsApril 25, 2013 in Medicine & Health / Health

 The health benefits of sea vegetables such as seaweed have been well documented by nutrition experts.
 Traditionally, those eating seaweed-based diets have shown fewer instances of obesity, diabetes, Alzheimer's disease and other nervous disorders.